The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Strategies For Coping With Executive Function

-Step one in executive function is mastering your environment.
-Your goal will be to divide every task into small bits of slices but then write them.
-Have them adhere to a checklist, write on a whiteboard or employ post-its; whatever you believe will make it keep it concrete and actionable.
+Step one in executive function is virtuoso your engagement zone.
+Your aim will be to divide every task into small bits of slices but then write them.
+Have them adhere to a inventory, write on a whiteboard or employ post-its; whatever you believe will make it keep it concrete and unbelievably practical.
 Visual aids?
 Yes, please!
-You can even set up alarms or timers to make sure you do not forget, something that your phone or a watch will help with.
-In addition, I would like your directives — sent simultaneously in writing and verbally so that nothing slips between the cracks.
+You can even set up alarms or timers to ensure you do not forget, something that your phone or a watch will help with.
+We have to point out that, I would like your directives — sent also in writing and verbally so that nothing slips between the cracks.

 ).